kodareken/ZipIt/README.md

 - 🚫 **Bloated interface**
 - 🚫 **Outdated user experience**

-> *"The Unarchiver has started showing ads and shit.
-So now in a modern era where AI can help you create your own Apps within minutes, we just created this app that people can use for free."* - [Reddit Discussion](https://www.reddit.com/r/MacOS/comments/1dug070/whats_a_good_unarchiver_alternative_do_i_even/)

 ## ✨ The Solution

 **ZipIt** is a lightweight, modern archive manager that: